-It is easy to define certain countries' cuisines because the food and recipes are indigenous of the region, often derived out of necessity or a means for survival—the ingredients naturally coming from the local land or sea.
-However, since America is a country made up of cultures from many other countries, it can be somewhat challenging to define American cuisine—what recipes are truly American?
+It is easy to define some countries' cuisines because the food and recipes are indigenous of the region, often derived out of necessity or a means for survival—the ingredients naturally coming from the local land or sea.
+However, since the U.S. is a country made up of cultures from many other countries and Indigenous peoples, it can be somewhat challenging to define its cuisine—what recipes are "American"?

-The United States is a melting pot of cultures as a result of the many immigrants that came here from various other countries across the globe.
-In turn, this makes American cuisine many things, including diverse, homey, original, unique, comfortable, gourmet, spicy, bland, casual, and formal.
-But most of all, when it comes to American cuisine, the whole is greater than the sum of its parts, and this country has established several dishes that are considered examples of American food tradition.
+The U.S. is a melting pot of cultures as a result of the many immigrants and enslaved people that came here from various other countries across the globe.
+A significant part of this equation, too, comes from the cultures of Indigenous peoples who lived on the land well before colonization.
+With this bountiful combination of culinary traditions, American cuisine has become greater than the sum of its parts and offers something unique.
+This country has established several dishes that many consider examples of an "American" food tradition.

-A myriad of dishes could be listed as American, but there are a certain few that fit the quintessential image of American food.
-Think of what you would most miss if you were out of the country.
+A myriad of dishes could be listed as "American," but there are a certain few that fit the quintessential image of this diverse and expanding culinary tradition.

 The All-American Cookout

-Whether Memorial Day, July 4th, or Labor Day, families across the U.S. fire up their grills and invite friends for a good old-fashioned cookout, complete with all of the expected traditional American favorites like hamburgers, hot dogs, potato salad, and coleslaw.
-Of course, there is often a rack of barbecued ribs or chicken and brisket on the grill or in the smoker slow cooking to tender perfection.
+Whether Memorial Day, July 4th, or Labor Day, families across the U.S. fire up their grills and invite friends for a good old-fashioned cookout, complete with all of the expected traditional favorites like hamburgers, hot dogs, potato salad, and coleslaw.
+Many cookouts also include a rack of barbecued ribs, chicken, or brisket on the grill.

 Foods born out of "Down South" traditions have become American standards.
 Whether fried chicken, biscuits, chicken and dumplings, chicken-fried steak and gravy, fried green tomatoes, or shrimp and grits, these dishes are popular from California to Maine.
-And common at Thanksgiving, cornbread and corn pudding may have southern roots but couldn't be more American.
-Of course, variations abound, but the heart of these foods remains the same no matter which state you are eating in.
+Furthermore, cornbread and corn pudding may have southern roots but couldn't be more American.
+Of course, variations abound, but the heart of these dishes remains the southern no matter where you eat them.